alexanderuk82/alexanderuk82/README.md

 ## About Me
 - 🖥️ **UX Engineer at AJBell:** Focused on delivering exceptional user experiences.
 - 👀 **Passionate Developer:** Always excited about new technologies and creative solutions.
-- 🌱 **Continuously Learning:** Currently enhancing my skills in back-end technologies like Node.js.
+- 🌱 **Continuously Learning:** Currently enhancing my skills in back-end technologies like Node.js and mastering UI design systems.

 ## My Goals
-- 💞️ **Collaborations:** Keen to collaborate on innovative projects and with talented developers.
+- 💞️ **Collaborations:** Keen to collaborate on innovative projects and with talented developers and designers.
 - 🚀 **Community Contribution:** Eager to contribute to and learn from the open-source community.

 ## Get in Touch